shiraazAh/idealmix-assignment/README.md

   - To Preview the github hosted version, Click:- https://shiraazAh.github.io/idealmix-assignment/
 ## Installation
   1. Clone the following repo:
-    * `git@github.com:shiraazAh/idealmix-assignment.git` or Download the source code
+    * `git@github.com:shiraazAh/idealmix-assignment.git` or Download the source code.
-  2. `npm install` to download package dependecy
+  2. `npm install` to download package dependecy.
   3. `npm start` to view the application on localhost.